 If you plan to assist your adult child with financial support, be sure to put it in writing – don’t call it a contract, call it a Letter of Understanding.
 (Tweet this!)
 Put the agreement in writing so both parties understand the expectations.
 It doesn’t have to be a formal contract, but a “Letter of Understanding” serves the same purpose and settles the relationship side of it.

 Don’t feel squeamish about it.
 This piece of paper shows you value your relationship and you want to preserve it.
-It’s not that you don’t trust them.
-You trust that time will pass and memories get foggy.
+It’s not that you don’t trust them, but you understand that time will pass and memories get foggy.

 IF, you decide to lend money to your adult child, try to honor his or her “adultness” with a real agreement so everyone is on the same page.

 Do you have questions about money situations with your adult child?
 We’d love to help.
-Oh and be sure to take the Money Personality Quiz and find out both of your Money Personalities.
-Email us at info@TheMoneyCouple.com or ask us on Twitter or Facebook.
+Oh and be sure to take our FREE scientific & confidential online Money Personality Assessment and find out both of your Money Personalities.
+Email us at [email protected] or ask us on Twitter or Facebook.